“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 100 year-old house renovation reveal with talented carpenter Jon Stollenmeyer, video with super-fun JJ Walsh live visit with master carpenter here in Okayama, Nov.
 4, 2022

-more fantastic videos & channel below…
+more fantastic videos & channels below…

 Communities and Conversations